kaltura/platform-install-packages/doc/install-docker.md

 # docker exec -i -t kaltura /root/install/install.sh
 ```

-**Note:** answers file contains already mysql root password.
+**Note:** answer files contain a mysql root password param called SUPER_USER_PASSWD.
 Therefore, do NOT pass a MySQL root passwd as an argument when performing an unattended installation.